zak-45/WLEDVideoSync/README.md

 ## WLEDVideoSync

-WLEDVideoSync is a tool designed to synchronize WLED-controlled LED strips with video content[1].
+WLEDVideoSync is a tool designed to synchronize WLED-controlled LED strips with video content.
 This project enables users to create immersive lighting experiences that complement their video playback.

 **Key Features:**
 - Video synchronization with WLED-controlled LED strips